How we do it

 A lot of the time it will be one of the three majors (Sony, Universal or Warner), who have acquired many labels over the years.
 In the case of dance and club tracks, then rights often revert to the producers who only licenced the music to a major label for a limited time.

 Having figured out who should own it, we then set about finding a contact at the rightsholder to enquire with and send a request for confirmation of rights and digitisation (or worldwide availability) to them.
 For dance tracks that have reverted to the producers, it can sometimes take a long time to track them down - it took many attempts and dead ends to get in touch with Shanks & Bigfoot (though we finally got there!).

-With a lot of releases now owned by the three majors, we have to hang fire in asking them (realistically we can only ask each local entity for a couple of releases at a time - we can’t take the piss) and a request from our followers for a release owned by a major label will probably go to the back of a long queue of things to ask the major label about.
+We don't always get replies to our emails, so persistence and patience is key - particularly with some of the smaller labels who might not 'get' why we are asking.
+With a lot of releases now owned by the three majors, we have to hang fire in asking them about digitising content (realistically we can only ask each local entity for a couple of releases at a time - we can’t take the piss) and a request from our followers for a release owned by a major label will probably go to the back of a long queue of things we want to ask the major label about.

-The responses we get from rightsholders range from the massively keen or “good spot you’ve made” to can’t be arsed fobbing off or blunt can’t/ won’t helps.
+The responses we get from rightsholders range from the massively keen or “good spot you’ve made” to the less enthusiastic.
 We still continue to try and (nicely) persuade the latter kind of responses, even up to three or four times before conceding defeat.

 “But we don’t have audio files!”

 In some cases, a rightsholder is happy to digitise but doesn’t have masters or audio files.
 This is common with dance tracks where the original rightsholder licenced the track to various labels worldwide who in turn may have locally commissioned new remixes and edits and not given these to the original rightsholders.